pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 6: Stage, commit, push

 Now that we've edited the correct files, we can stage and commit the changes.
-We'll make the commit message the name of the reo and the compare URL for the commit changes so people can see what has changed between versions for the dependency.
+We'll make the commit message the name of the repo and the compare URL for the commit changes so people can see what has changed between versions for the dependency.

 ```python
 		# use var fname from editing step